0xilis/libNeoAppleArchive/README.md

 # libNeoAppleArchive
-Unfinished cross-compat library for parsing Apple Archive (and, by extension, YAA).
+Cross-compat library for parsing Apple Archive and Apple Encrypted Archive.

 ### What isn't finished
-- Any archive with a type other than directory, regular file or symlink.
-Be aware this is rare however for user created `.aar`s
 - LZMA and LZ4 compressed `.aar`s; only `RAW`, `LZFSE`, and `ZLIB` are currently supported
 - Multi-Threadded support